modware-org/docs/README.md

 > Accelerate Your Continuous Delivery on Kubernetes
 >
 > Jenkins X provides pipeline automation, built-in GitOps, and preview environments to help teams collaborate and accelerate their software delivery at any scale.

+## API approach
+The Benefits of an API-First Approach
+An API-first approach to building products can benefit your organization in many ways.
+And API first approach requires that teams plan, organize, and share a vision of their API program.
+In API foundation we build and share many tools that support an API first approach.

+## start API

+Web APIs have been around for nearly 20 years.
+Form past few years are using defined concept of "API first" has gained traction with software teams.

+## Current
+The number of developers taking an API-first approach to building products is rising.
+So today we thought we would introduce you to the concept of API first and why this approach is growing in prominence.

+## What Does an API-First Approach Mean?

+That everything about a project revolves around the idea that the end product will be consumed by mobile devices and that APIs will be consumed by client applications.

+## language
+An API-first approach involves developing APIs that are consistent and reusable, which can be accomplished by using an API description language to establish a contract for how the API is supposed to behave.

+## contract
+Establishing a contract involves spending more time thinking about the design of an API.
+It also often involves additional planning and collaboration with the stakeholders providing feedback on the design of an API before any code is written.
+The Growing Popularity of API-First

+## data consumption
+Today, both humans and machines are consuming data.
+Humans consume data through applications, often from many different devices  — smartphones, laptops, tablets, and desktops.
+Many different types of devices mean many different screen sizes.
+Organizations must build apps that look good and work well across all devices.

+## strategy
+An API-first strategy allows organizations to build APIs that serve all applications and applications can be developed and maintained efficiently for all devices, platforms, and operating systems.

+## Benefits

+### Development teams can work in parallel with many apps, backend, frontend, devops

+## contract first
+API first involves establishing a contract.
+Creating a contract between services that is followed by teams across an organization allows those teams to work on multiple APIs at the same time.
+Developers do not have to wait for updates to an API to be released before moving on to the next API.
+Teams can mock APIs and test API dependencies based on the established API definition.
+Reduces the cost of developing apps.

+### modularisation
+APIs and code can be reused on many different projects.
+When a development team wants to build a new app, they don’t have to start from scratch which is time-consuming and costly.
+API-first design also allows most problems to be solved before any code is even written which helps prevent problems when it is time to integrate APIs with applications.
+Increases the speed to market

+### Automatisation
+Much of the process of building APIs can be automated using tools that allow import of API definition files.
+Our tools allow import of API definition files, and with those files API tools such as API documentation, SDKs, and mock APIs can be auto-generated.
+Automation significantly speeds up the development of APIs and applications.

+### benefits such on flat architecture
+API first also makes it possible to add new services and technologies to applications without having to re-architect the entire system.
+The competition is fierce when it comes to developing applications, so apps must be developed quickly.

+### Ensures good developer experiences

+Consumers of APIs are most often developers, and developer experience (DX) can make or break the success of an API.
+API first ensures that developers have positive experiences using your APIs.

+### learning curve

+Well-designed, well-documented, consistent APIs provide positive developer experiences because it’s easier to reuse code and onboard developers, and it reduces the learning curve.
+Reduces the risk of failure

+For most companies, APIs are used in nearly every business process — from marketing and sales to communication and consumer-facing applications, which means that APIs can impact every part of your business positively or negatively.
+API first reduces the risk of failure by ensuring that APIs are reliable, consistent, and easy for developers to use.

+## How to start?

+### Brainstorm
+First, it is necessary to identify key services your business offers and capabilities of the business.
++ figure out the kinds of APIs that should be built and which services should be offered via APIs
++ figure out and write down the use cases for each API
++ write down potential endpoints based on those use cases

+### Establish API stakeholders
+Who are the stakeholders within your organization?
+As many people as possible should be involved in your API initiative – you need company-wide buy-in and a vision that is shared by teams within your organization.
+Also, allow stakeholders to weigh in on the design of the API.
+Stakeholders can then agree on interactions across the organization so that APIs remain consistent.

+### Design an API contract, Consistency is key
++ The contract establishes a set of standards and best practices for designing APIs
++ Be sure to describe and document all APIs.
++ Ensure that all APIs work the same, from endpoint names and URLs to error codes and versioning.

+### Create a style guide
++ A comprehensive, cohesive style guide ensures consistency across the teams of an organization who are building services.
++ API status codes, versioning, error handling, and more will be standardized ensuring that APIs are designed the same way.
++ Use a tool to create a style guide for all APIs across your organization.

+### Implement API governance
++ An API governance process can help enforce established standards and reinforce desired outcomes.
++ We discuss API governance in an upcoming blog article.
++ Conducting peer code reviews can also help ensure that API design standards are followed and that developers are producing quality code.

+### Automate processes
++ Use tools to automate processes like generating API documentation, style validation, API mocking, and versioning.
++ Also, make APIs self-service so that developers can get started building apps with your APIs right away.
++ Provide interactive documentation or a sandbox so that developers can try out API endpoints.

+### Track and manage your API portfolio
++ Avoid duplicating code and building redundant APIs by tracking and managing your API portfolio.
++ Implement a system that helps you track and manage your APIs.
++ The larger your organization and platform becomes, the harder it gets to track APIs and their dependencies.

+### Create a portal for internal developers
++ Create a central place for internal developers a place where everything for all your APIs is stored:
++ API specification
++ documentation
++ contracts